Skip to content

 • match the outlet, cord, adapter, and RV inlet

-• understand what the generator can actually supply
+• know what the generator can actually supply continuously

 • avoid running heavy loads just because the plug fits

-• watch for heat, low voltage, overload, and repeated breaker trips
+• watch for hot plugs, low voltage, overload, and repeated breaker trips

 • reduce demand before blaming the equipment